The historic town of Areopoli in the Mani peninsula of Greece should definitely be added to a Peloponnese road trip itinerary.

 Visiting the caves is an unforgettable experience, especially if you have children, as you will go around on a boat.
 Several types of fossilized bones have been found in the cave, belonging to deer, hyenas, lions, panthers and even hippos!

 Close to Areopolis, you will find the pretty little coastal village of Limeni, with a few tavernas specializing in fresh fish.
 It doesn’t have much in terms of a proper beach, but you can walk down some stairs and go for a swim.
-You can see Petrompeis Mavromichalis’ grave here.
+You can see the grave of Petros Mavromichalis here.

 If you want to spend some time on the beach, nearby Oitylo is your best bet.
 There is a rather narrow stretch of sand and pebbles, where you will find umbrellas and loungers.